Ultimate Guide to Malawi Africa – Part 3/3

 Birthday party Malawian style

-The next day M.J.invited us for breakfast at his house in Kande Beach.
+The next day M.J., one of the locals we meet the previous day, invited us for breakfast at his house in Kande Beach.

 Each of us had a bun, fried eggs and tea.
 Being invited to the village was such an authentic African experience for all of us.
 They still use water pumps, have to carry the water for bathing and cooking to their homes and also cook on fire.
 The bathroom doesn’t have taps, nor do they have a shower or flushing toilets.
 I always wanted to have a deeper look into a life like that.
 What a blessing we met those guys!
 Later on we went to the market in Kande, which happens every Thursday.
 With Luca´s 4 x 4 and 10 more locals we went to town.
 Every single spot of the car was used.
 People sat in front, on the roof and in the back.
 Everyone wanted a ride and to be seen with us and the 4 x 4.
 I laughed my ass off as it must have looked like a hilarious clown car.